solana-foundation/developer-content/content/courses/native-onchain-development/paging-ordering-filtering-data-frontend.md

 #### Paging Accounts

 One area where this becomes helpful is with paging.
-If you want to have a list that displays all accounts but there are so many accounts that you don’t want to pull all the data at once, you can fetch all of the accounts but not fetch their data by using a `dataSlice` of `{ offset: 0, length: 0 }`.
+If you want to have a list that displays all accounts but there are so many accounts that you don't want to pull all the data at once, you can fetch all of the accounts but not fetch their data by using a `dataSlice` of `{ offset: 0, length: 0 }`.
 You can then map the result to a list of account keys whose data you can fetch only when needed.